A Polynomial Decision for 3-SAT: The Search For Compatible Antichains

-A {\em compatible nested digraph of length $k$} is the union of linear digraphs whose labels are compatible sets. \end{definition}
+A {\em compatible nested digraph of length $p$} is the union of linear digraphs of length $p$ whose labels are compatible sets. \end{definition}

-\begin{lemma} The union of two nested digraphs of depth $k$, $Gr(v)$ and $Gr(v)'$ is a nested digraph. \end{lemma}
+\begin{lemma} The union of two nested digraphs of depth $p$, $G(v)$ and $G(v)'$ is a nested digraph. \end{lemma}

-The intersection of two nested digraphs of depth $k$ not necessarily is a nested digraph but we can select {\em the} maximal nested digraph contained in the intersection.
-Uniqueness follow from the fact that given two nested digraphs, $G(v)$ and $G(v)'$, the the union of nested digraph is nested and, therefore, we cannot have two distinct maximal nested digraphs contained in $Gr(v)\cap G(v)'$.
+The intersection of two nested digraphs of depth $p$ is not necessarily a nested digraph but we can select {\em the} maximal nested digraph contained in the intersection.
+Uniqueness follows from the fact that, given two nested maximal digraphs, $G(v)$ and $G(v)'$, then the union of a nested digraph is nested and, therefore, we cannot have two distinct maximal nested digraphs contained in $G(v)\cap G(v)'$.

-The maximal nested digraph contained in the intersection of two nested digraphs, $Gr(v)$ and $Gr(v)'$, contains the set of all compatible antichains contained in both $Gr(v)$ and $Gr(v)'$.
+The maximal nested digraph contained in the intersection of two nested digraphs, $G(v)$ and $G(v)'$, contains the set of all compatible antichains contained in both $G(v)$ and $G(v)'$.

-\begin{definition} Let $Gr(v)$ and $Gr(v)'$ be two nested digraphs of depth $k$.
-Denote by $maxGr(v)$ the Maximal Nested Subdigraph contained in $Gr(v)\cap Gr(v)'$. \end{definition}
+\begin{definition} Let $G(v)$ and $G(v)'$ be two nested digraphs of depth $p$.
+Denote by $maxG(v)$ the Maximal Nested Subdigraph contained in $G(v)\cap G(v)'$. \end{definition}

-Write an algorithm to obtain $maxGr(v)$, the maximal nested digraph contained in an intersection of two nested digraphs.
+We will write an algorithm, Pseudocode \ref{INTER:sch} to obtain $maxG(v)$, the maximal nested digraph contained in the intersection of two nested digraphs.